-Take the time to consider the tools and features that are most important to you, then simplify your dividend monitoring process by using the platform that best fits your needs.
+Take the time to consider the tools and features that are most important to you, and then simplify your dividend monitoring process by using the platform that best fits your needs.

 If you aren’t sure which option to choose, take advantage of a free trial or use one of the free dividend trackers mentioned above.